 Soak jewelry in rubbing alcohol to remove gunk and grime that builds up over time.
 A quick brush with an old soft toothbrush and careful rinse will produce beautiful results.

-Spray a soft clean cloth with rubbing alcohol then clean the screens of all your devices—especially touchscreens.
+Spray a soft clean cloth with rubbing alcohol to clean the screens of all your devices—especially touchscreens.
 Never spray directly on the screen or keyboard.
+It evaporates quickly, lessening the risk of harming the electronics.
+All you need is a cotton pad or microfiber cloth with alcohol.

 Rather than trying to remove a dirty spot from that microfiber sofa with soap and water—which is likely to leave a new spot—clean it with rubbing alcohol.
 It won’t penetrate the fabric and dries quickly.